Last updated on 2026-03-27

 Program overview

 Seneca's Behavioural Sciences (BHS) program is designed to equip students with essential intervention techniques applicable in various clinical areas, including gerontology, educational services, and mental health.
-This two-year program emphasizes the use of Applied Behaviour Analysis (ABA), focusing on understanding, analyzing, and modifying human behavior.
-Students will engage in applied learning and field placements, gaining practical experience in the treatment of Autism Spectrum Disorders and other developmental disabilities.
-Graduates with a GPA of 3.0 or higher can pursue further studies in Seneca’s Honours Bachelor of Behavioural Psychology program, allowing them to earn a degree within two years after completing a summer bridging stream.
+This program emphasizes the use of Applied Behaviour Analysis (ABA), focusing on understanding, analyzing, and modifying human behavior.
+Students will engage in applied learning and gain practical experience through placements, preparing them for a rewarding career in the field of behavioral sciences.

 Program structure